tlswg/tls13-spec/draft-ietf-tls-tls13.md

 section.)

-In RSA signing, the opaque vector contains the signature generated using the RSASSA-PKCS1-v1_5 signature scheme defined in {{RFC3447}}.
-As discussed in
+In RSA signing, the opaque vector contains the signature generated using the RSASSA-PSS signature scheme defined in {{RFC3447}}.
+The digest used in the mask generation function MUST be the same as the digest which is being signed (i.e., what appears in algorithm.signature).
+Note that previous versions of TLS used RSASSA-PKCS-v1_5, not RSASSA-PSS.
-{{RFC3447}}, the DigestInfo MUST be DER-encoded {{X680}} {{X690}}.
-For hash algorithms without parameters (which includes SHA-1), the DigestInfo.AlgorithmIdentifier.parameters field MUST be NULL, but implementations MUST accept both without parameters and with NULL parameters.
-Note that earlier versions of TLS used a different RSA signature scheme that did not include a DigestInfo encoding.

 In DSA, the 20 bytes of the SHA-1 hash are run directly through the Digital Signing Algorithm with no additional hashing.
 This produces two values, r and